Rottweiler Great Dane Mix (Weiler Dane): Info, Pictures, Characteristics & Facts

 Loyal, Protective, Gentle, Stubborn, Mellow

-Some dogs are gentle giants, but the Weiler Dane takes this phrase to a whole new level.
-These are among some of the most gentle animals you’ll ever come across.
+Some dogs are gentle giants, but the Weiler Dane takes the phrase to a new level.
+They are among some of the most gentle animals you’ll ever encounter.
+At first glance, that’s not the perception you’ll get.
+Weiler Danes are a Great Dane and Rottweiler hybrid, and they’re physically imposing and intimidating dogs.

+However, at heart, they’re as sweet as can be, and despite their size, they are suitable for just about everyone.
+They love children and are more than mellow enough for apartment living.
 The Rottweiler Great Dane mix is a true example of not being able to judge a book by its cover.
-Let’s take a closer look at the breed and what makes them so special.
+Let’s look closer at the breed and what makes them so special.

-Weiler Dane Puppies – Before You Bring One Home…
+Weiler Dane Puppies

-3 Little-Known Facts About Weiler Danes
+3 Little-Known Facts About the Weiler Dane

-1. The Weiler Dane hails from a lineage of noble working dogs.
+1. The Weiler Dane Hails From a Lineage of Noble Working Dogs.

-Both the Rottweiler and Great Dane have storied working histories.
-The Rottweiler can be traced back to the Roman Empire where they were used as sheep-herding dogs.
-In more recent years, the Rottweiler has found itself at the forefront of law enforcement and security ventures.
-The Great Dane, on the other side, can be traced back to 3,000 B.C. with the Ancient Egyptians.
-The Assyrians ultimately started spreading the breed around the ancient world where they quickly became boar hunters.
-But although the Weiler Dane hails from these hard-workers, today it’s one of the laziest dogs you’ll ever meet.
+On the other side, the Great Dane can be traced back to 3,000 B.C. with the Ancient Egyptians.
+The Assyrians ultimately started spreading the breed around the ancient world, where they quickly became boar hunters.
+Although the Weiler Dane hails from these hard workers, today, they’re one of the laziest dogs you’ll ever meet.

-2. The Weiler Dane is bred to be a companion dog.
+2. The Weiler Dane Is Bred to Be a Companion Dog.

 Temperament & Intelligence of Weiler Danes 🧠